 For several months this "war" dragged along until the government, having failed to whip the Modocs, decided to try another method of conquering them.
-A peace commission, composed of General Canby, commander of the Department of the Pacific, Rev. Eleazer Thomas, a Methodist minister, and two former Indian agents, A. B. Meacham and L. S. Dyar, was sent to settle ingote ensemble.
-The great advanthe difficulties.
-After several unsatisfactory conferences, another meetwas arranged for April 11.
-1873, to be held in the Modoc stronghold near Tule lake.
+A peace commission, composed of General Canby, commander of the Department of the Pacific, Rev. Eleazer Thomas, a Methodist minister, and two former Indian agents, A. B. Meacham and L. S. Dyar, was sent to settle the difficulties.
+After several unsatwas arranged for April 11, 1873, to be held in the Modoc stronghold near Tule lake.